substratum/template/README.md

 Finally, if you would like to change where it checks for piracy, you should just comment out the .enable lines such as if you would not like to have Amazon App Store piracy checking, just disable it below this line: https://github.com/TeamSubstratum/SubstratumThemeTemplate/blob/master/app/src/main/java/substratum/theme/template/SubstratumLauncher.java#L76

-# DO NOT SHARE YOUR SUBSTRATUMLAUNCHER.JAVA FILE IF YOU OPEN SOURCE YOUR THEME AND WANT TO KEEP PIRACY!
+# DO NOT SHARE YOUR SUBSTRATUMLAUNCHER.JAVA FILE IF YOU OPEN SOURCE YOUR THEME AND WANT TO KEEP ANTIPIRACY!